List of countries by total health expenditure per capita: OECD bar charts, and graphs

-Graph below is life expectancy versus healthcare spending of rich OECD countries.
+Charts below are life expectancy versus healthcare spending of rich OECD countries.
+US average of $10,447 in 2018, and $14,775 in 2024.
+See: list of countries by life expectancy.

 US average of $10,447 in 2018.

-See: list of countries by life expectancy.
+US life expectancy and per capita healthcare spending compared to other wealthy countries (mainly Europe).
+From Peterson-KFF Health System Tracker.

 World Health Organization

 A country list from World Health Organization's Global Health Expenditure Database.
 Processed by Our World in Data.

 Table 2

 Location links below are "Healthcare in LOCATION" links.